 However, it ultimately comes down to the fact that this is your ring and you will be the one wearing it, so don’t feel like you have to please others with your choice.
 Now is the time to practice tactful assertiveness, a diplomatic skill you will be using in your upcoming marriage to help you respectfully communicate what is important to you.

 Maybe I don’t have an opinion.

-Wading into unexplored waters, such as choosing quality jewelry, can leave men doubting themselves and wondering why they even have to care.
-When it comes to choosing a wedding band for yourself, it’s time to leave behind the ingrown attitude that has you still wearing your gym shirt from high school.
+Wading into unexplored waters, such as choosing quality jewelry, can leave men doubting themselves and their choices.
+But, when it comes to choosing a groom wedding band, it’s time to leave the dithering behind.
 With some help, you should be able to learn a few key things about men’s rings and develop an opinion of what you like.
 Before long, you will have selected the perfect ring that shows your style to the world.